 Captain Jeffrey McAllister

-I was born in Garden City, New York in 1964 and grew up in Stamford, Connecticut near enough to the water for it to make a lasting impression on me.
-As the song goes, I am the son of son of a sailor.
-My grandfather was chairman of the board of McAllister Towing and transportation, a tugboat company based in New York, started by his grandfather in 1864.
-My father in turn was an owner of this same company but his heart was in the sleek racing sailboats of Long Island Sound.
-As a child it was normal to spend my weekends crewing.
-We were a good team as we were national champions of the Cottontail class in 1968.
+Born in Garden City, New York in 1964, Captain Jeffrey McAllister grew up in Stamford, Connecticut near enough to the water for it to make a lasting impression on him.
+As the song goes, he is the son of the son of a sailor.
+His grandfather was chairman of the board of McAllister Towing and transportation, a tugboat company based in New York, started by his grandfather in 1864.
+His father in turn was an owner of this same company but his heart was in the sleek racing sailboats of Long Island Sound.
+As a child, Captain McAllister spent his weekends crewing.
+They were a good team and were national champions of the Cottontail class in 1968.

-Professionally, I have been involved at McAllister Towing my entire working life.
-I started out in the Gulf of Mexico as a deckhand and moved on to international tugboat voyages and deliveries.
-The last 32 years have been spent as a Ship Docking Pilot maneuvering merchant vessels around the port of New York and New Jersey.
-I was also the lead pilot moving the USS Intrepid when she required a little dry dock time.
+Professionally, he has been been involved at McAllister Towing his entire working life.
+He started out in the Gulf of Mexico as a deckhand and moved on to international tugboat voyages and deliveries.
+He spent the last 32 years as a Ship Docking Pilot maneuvering merchant vessels around the port of New York and New Jersey.
+He was also the lead pilot moving the USS Intrepid when she required a little dry dock time.

-I watched the South Street Seaport museum take shape under Peter Sanford’s hand.
-I have admired the work the National Maritime Historical Society has accomplished and am honored to be a trustee.
-Capt.
-Brian McAllister is a tough act to follow but he would take great joy in advising me!
+He watched the South Street Seaport museum take shape under Peter Sanford’s hand and has admired the work the National Maritime Historical Society has accomplished and is honored to be a trustee.
+His uncle, Captain Brian McAllister, a former trustee, will take great joy in advising him.